 After the release of “WWD,” Aizawa says that the group was finally accepted for what it was: an imperfect “idol” group with fears and feelings just like anyone else.

 Frills into fashion

 So when did the fashion bug bite Aizawa?
-Even though she says that anime and an obsession with voice actors trumped everything else, she always had an eye for putting outfits together.
+Although she says anime and an obsession with voice actors trumped everything else, she has always had an eye on putting outfits together.
 In fact, she often took the role of stylist for her group, putting together looks for them, whether it was designing stage outfits or finding the right bikinis for a gravure-style (pin-up) photo shoot.

-“I feel like meeting Sakabe was affirmation that people outside of the otaku world might see us as valid,” Aizawa says of Sakabe, who is now credited with being brand advisor to Memuse.
+“I feel like meeting Sakabe was affirmation that people outside of the otaku world might see us as valid,” Aizawa says of Sakabe, who is now credited with being a brand adviser to Memuse.

-For Memuse, Aizawa says that the concept of her brand is “dresses for battle.”
+Aizawa says the concept of her brand Memuse is “dresses to wear in battle.”